glowbox/maptasticjs/README.md

 `layers` Array, default *empty*.
 Identical to Option 1 above, an array of IDs or HTML elements to be used as Maptastic layers.

-`layoutChangeListener` function, default *null*.
+`onchange` function, default *null*.
 A function to be invoked whenever the layer layout is changed (if you want to implement your own save/load functionality).

 `crosshairs` boolean, default *false*.
 Set the default crosshairs setting for edit mode, this can be toggled at run time with the `c` key.